B-Soufian/Javascript-Experiments/README.md

 ---

 ## Projects included (short list & descriptions)

+- **Calculator** — Simple calculator UI: enter expressions with buttons, press = to evaluate and C to clear.
 - **product-table-crud.html** — simple product table where you can add/remove products.
 - **discount-calculator.html** — price input with a 10% discount if amount > 500.
 - **login-form.html** — basic email/password front-end validation demo.